+Ambloplites rupestris

-Ambloplites rupestris dentifying Characteristics: This member of the sunfish family is more elongated than th luegill and pumpkinseed and has a much larger mouth.
+entifying Characteristics: This member of the sunfish family is more elongated than th luegill and pumpkinseed and has a much larger mouth.
 It is greenish olive and somewh nottled with many small dark spots in rows.
 Green sunfish (Lepomis cyanellus) ar rmouth (L. gulosis) are similar to the rock bass in that they have large mouths and sligh ingated bodies.
 Green sunfish are smaller and their spots are not prominent.
-Warmou ertebrates they take advantage of their larger mouths to prey on other fish.
+Warmou ve a spot on each scale and only three spines on their anal fin.